-The intimacy of our Explorations Series performances creates a new kind of experience for audiences and showcases talented singers and guest artists.
-Hospitality for all Explorations Series performances provided by Kansas City Lyric Opera Guild.
+The Explorations series began in the 2016-17 season as a new initiative for Lyric Opera.
+The intimacy of our Explorations series performances creates a new kind of experience for audiences, and showcases talented singers and guest artists.
+Hospitality for all Explorations series performances is provided by Kansas City Lyric Opera Guild.

-Explorations Series is sponsored by Spencer Fane, Virginia & Charles Clark, and the William Randolph Hearst Endowed Fund at Lyric Opera of Kansas City.
+The Explorations series is sponsored by Spencer Fane, Virginia & Charles Clark, and the William Randolph Hearst Endowed Fund at Lyric Opera of Kansas City.

 “…When there are nine.”